 - The Council's Constitution allows the Leader to appoint Executive Assistants to support Portfolio Holders.
 Their overall role will be to provide support and advice to their Portfolio Holder. - The budget currently allows for up to six Executive Assistants to receive a special responsibility allowance. - Each Portfolio Holder should ensure that any councillor appointed as their Executive Assistant is in a position to undertake the role and accept the receipt of the SRA and that Executive Assistant is clear as to what will be their role and responsibilities during the year. - Executive Assistants cannot exercise executive powers, and therefore cannot take executive decisions in the place of their respective executive Members.
 However, they can represent their Portfolio Holder, and deputise for him or her, in most other circumstances.
-This might include attending, and speaking at, Executive and Policy Development and Scrutiny meetings, and answering questions in the Portfolio Holder's absence. - Executive Assistants will usually accompany the Portfolio Holder to relevant meetings, such as Policy Development and Scrutiny Committees, partnership board meetings, site visits and meetings with senior officers or partners.
+This might include attending, and speaking at, Executive and Policy Development and Scrutiny meetings, and answering questions in the Portfolio Holder's absence. - Executive Assistants will usually accompany the Portfolio Holder to relevant meetings, such as Policy Development and Scrutiny Committees, partnership board meetings, site visits and meetings with senior officers or partners. - Executive Assistants may be asked by their portfolio holders to take a lead on specific issues, or carry out particular tasks, within the portfolio. - Executive Assistants may not serve as Chairpersons or Vice-Chairpersons of Policy Development and Scrutiny Committees, or as members of Executive, Resources and Contracts PDS Committee.

-- Executive Assistants may be asked by their portfolio holders to take a lead on specific issues, or carry out particular tasks, within the portfolio. - Executive Assistants may not serve as Chairpersons or Vice-Chairpersons of Policy Development and Scrutiny Committees, or as members of Executive, Resources and Contracts PDS Committee. - PDS Committees should consider inviting the Executive Assistants at the first meeting of each Municipal Year to set out what they hope to do and to be questioned by the Committee. - Executive Assistants will provide a report once a year to the General Purposes and Licensing Committee on the work they have undertaken in justification of the receipt of their allowance.
+• PDS Committees should consider inviting the Executive Assistants at the first meeting of each Municipal Year to set out what they hope to do and to be questioned by the Committee.